rayman51/GBUi_KinectProject/README.md

 ![kinect](https://github.com/rayman51/GBUi_KinectProject/blob/master/images/kinect.jpg)

 The Kinect also connects to your PC via the Kinect adaptor for windows.

-This requires a USB 3 port on your PC.
+#### Kinect Adaptor requires a USB 3 port on your PC.

 ![adaptor](https://github.com/rayman51/GBUi_KinectProject/blob/master/images/adaptor.jpg)

 ### Software
 To develop a project with Kinect 2.0 you must install the Kinect for windows [SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
 The SDK is freely available to download from Microsoft.
 To develop with [Unity 3d](https://unity3d.com/get-unity/download) you must also download the [KinectForWindows_UnityPro_2.0.1410](https://go.microsoft.com/fwlink/?LinkID=513177) plug in which again is also freely available to download from Microsoft.
 The IDE we choose to use was [Visual Studio](https://visualstudio.microsoft.com/) 2015.

- Once the Kinect is connected to your machine Kinect will automatically install three pieces of software that are required to use the Kinect.
+ Once the adaptor is connected to your machine it will automatically install three pieces of software that are required to use the Kinect.

 * Kinect Studio v2.0
 * SDK Browser v2.0 (Kinect for windows)
 * Visual Gesture Builder

 Once the Kinect software was installed we used the SDK browser to run the Kinect configuration tool to ensure it was correctly set up and ready to work with.

+In Unity 3d you must import the KinectForWindows_UnityPro_2.0.1410 plug in into your Unity project for the Kinect to work.

 ### Gestures
 The gestures we chose to use for this project are lean left and lean right.
 The reason we chose the